apache/avro/CONTRIBUTING.md

 # Contributing

-> Before contributing, please read our [code of conduct](https://github.com/commercehub-oss/gradle-avro-plugin/blob/master/CODE_OF_CONDUCT.md).
+> Before contributing, please read our [code of conduct](https://github.com/davidmc24/gradle-avro-plugin/blob/master/CODE_OF_CONDUCT.md).

-> See [our security policy](SECURITY.md) for handling of security-related matters.

-Before starting work on an enhancement, it's highly recommended to open an [issue](https://github.com/commercehub-oss/gradle-avro-plugin/issues) to describe the intended change.
+Before starting work on an enhancement, it's highly recommended to open an [issue](https://github.com/davidmc24/gradle-avro-plugin/issues) to describe the intended change.
 This allows for the project maintainers to provide feedback before you've done work that may not fit the project's vision.

+Note that this plugin is primarily focussed on exposing functionality from the [Apache Avro Java API](https://avro.apache.org/docs/current/api/java/index.html) in the ways most commonly used in Gradle builds.
+If the capability that you are looking for doesn't currently exist in said upstream API, you're likely better off requesting the feature from the [Apache Avro project](https://avro.apache.org/) than requesting it here.

 Some possible enhancements may have already been considered and documented.
 Check the design-docs folder for the design specification for such features.